Facts about Mae Jemison

 Mae C. Jemison Biography

-Dr. Mae Carol Jemison became the first black woman to travel into outer space on 12 September 1992, on an 8-day orbit aboard the spacecraft Endeavour.
+Dr. Mae Carol Jemison became the first woman of color to travel into space on September 12, 1992, when she rocketed into Earth orbit on an 8-day mission aboard the spacecraft Endeavour.

 Raised in Chicago, Mae Jemison went to Stanford at the age of 16 and graduated in 1977.
-She then earned her medical degree from Cornell University and became a physician in 1981.
-She practiced medicine in Los Angeles and served in the Peace Corps in Africa before being approved for astronaut training with the National Aeronautics and Space Administration (NASA) in 1987.
+She then earned her medical degree from Cornell University (1981) and became a physician.
+She practiced medicine as a general practitioner in Los Angeles and served in the Peace Corps in Africa before being approved for astronaut training with the National Aeronautics and Space Administration (NASA) in 1987.

-Dr. Jemison made a 1993 guest appearance on the television series Star Trek: The Next Generation.
-Another prominent person who made a Star Trek guest appearance: King Abdullah II of Jordan.
+Dr. Mae Jemison made a 1993 guest appearance on the television series Star Trek: The Next Generation.
+(Another prominent person who made a Star Trek guest appearance was King Abdullah II of Jordan.)